 Traffic tickets and public-service campaigns explaining the risk that distracted driving poses may have had some effect, but distracted drivers are still a big problem, not just in Los Angeles, about across the country.

 Perhaps a new approach to the problem would work.
-Instead of discouraging teens from driving while distracted, maybe it would work better to use something to motivate them to keep their phone put away until they reach their destination.
+Instead of discouraging teens from driving while distracted, maybe it would work better to use something to motivate them to keep their phones put away until they reach their destination.

 That is the thinking behind a new smartphone app called Down for the Count.
 The app rewards users the longer they spend on the road without turning on their phone.
 Once the user reaches a certain number of hours, he or she qualifies for a gift card of his or her choice, according to Tuscon.com.